-- Stainless steel filter holders with KvdW POM handles.
+- Stainless steel filter holders with KvdW design handles.

-- Wide choice in filter baskets, both sizes as types.
+- Wide choice in filter baskets, both sizes and types.

-- Heavily protected heating element (extra safety level probe, cut-out switches).
+- Heavily protected heating element (extra safety level probe, temperature cut-out switches).

 - Entire frame in stainless steel only, powder coated in crackle black.